 - Any pupil with a medical condition requiring medication or support in school should have an individual healthcare plan which details the support that child needs.
-If the parents, healthcare professional and school agree that a healthcare plan is inappropriate or disproportionate, a record of the child's medical condition and any implications for the child will be kept in the school's medical record and the child's individual record which are stored safely in school.
-Inhalers will be kept in classrooms for easy access. - Parents will be encouraged to co-operate in training children to self-administer medication if this is practicable and that members of staff will only be asked to be involved if there is no alternative; - Where parents have written to request the school to administer the medication for their child the prescription and dosage regime should be typed or printed clearly on the outside.
+If the parents, healthcare professional and school agree that a healthcare plan is inappropriate or disproportionate, a record of the child's medical condition and any implications for the child will be kept in the school's medical record and the child's individual record which are stored safely in school. - Parents will be encouraged to co-operate in training children to self-administer medication if this is practicable and that members of staff will only be asked to be involved if there is no alternative; - Where parents have written to request the school to administer the medication for their child the prescription and dosage regime should be typed or printed clearly on the outside.
 The school will only administer medicines in which the dosage cannot be administered outside of school hours or has to be taken with meals.
 The name of the pharmacist should be visible.
 School staff will not accept any medications not presented as described.
 Pupils should not bring in their own medicine.
 This should be brought into school by the parent. - Staff are trained by professionals and parents in some instances to administer medicines such as EpiPens. - Controlled drugs (such as Ritalin) may only be taken on school premises by the individual to whom they have been prescribed.
 Passing such drugs to others is an offence.
-Controlled drugs will be stored in a locked non-portable container and only named staff will have access. - Asthma inhalers will be stored in classrooms with a record card to monitor usage.
-This will be given to parents or carers when completed so they are aware of the child's usage.
+Controlled drugs will be stored in a locked non-portable container and only named staff will have access. - Asthma inhalers will be stored in the relevant classroom with a record card to monitor usage.
 A central record will be kept of asthma suffers. - Staff will consider carefully their response to requests to assist with the giving of medication or supervision of self-medication and that they will consider each request separately. - The school will liaise with the School Health Service for advice about a pupil's special medical needs, and will seek support from the relevant practitioners where necessary and in the interests of the pupil. - Eastgate Academy cannot be held responsible for side effects that occur when medication is taken correctly. - Any medicines brought into school by the staff e.g. headache tablets; inhalers for personal use will be kept securely in appropriate storage and kept out of the reach of the pupils.
 Staff medicine is the responsibility of all staff concerned and not the school.